Resident Vivian Kline with Debbie MacLean at a Photography Club of Greater Cincinnati show, hosted at Marjorie P. Lee.

 Recently, we sat down with Marjorie P. Lee’s Director of Life Enrichment, Debbie MacLean, to learn how our events and activities support positive aging — not just for memory support residents, but for everyone at Marjorie P. Lee.

-Q: Can you describe your current role at Marjorie P. Lee?
+Q: What is your current role at Marjorie P. Lee?

 Debbie: I serve as the Director of Life Enrichment.
 I plan life-enriching events and activities to engage residents across our neighborhoods, including memory care.